theosanderson/taxonium/README.md

 # Taxodium

 Taxodium is a client-side Javascript tool for exploring extremely large trees.
-It is currently used for Cov2Tree, a display of the global SARS-CoV-2 phylogeny.
+It is currently used for Cov2Tree, a display of the global SARS-CoV-2 phylogeny: 🌳 http://cov2tree.org

 The data and tree displayed in Cov2Tree are taken from the source collated UCSC and Angie Hinrichs: http://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2// .
 And they represent the work of thousands of researchers across the world.